Jump to section

 One of the best ways to reduce variability throughout the manufacturing process is augmenting workers with performance-enhancing technologies.
 These technologies help workers perform more consistently, detect quality issues early, and arm them with the data they need to make informed decisions.

 This blog will show how manufacturers can use Industry 4.0 technologies to reduce variability in processes and outcomes by augmenting their workforce.

 In many ways, manufacturers are at the mercy of the inventory that comes onto the shop floor.
-This is the case for manufacturers who process raw materials, as well as for manufacturers who work closely with OEMs.
+This is the case for manufacturers who process raw materials, as well as for manufacturers who work closely with Original Equipment Manufacturers (OEMs).
 Detecting variability early is an important part of maximizing value throughout the value stream, and building relationships with trusted suppliers.

 Reducing variability from materials means augmenting workers with the tools they need to detect non-conformances before they move downstream.
 Here, augmentative technologies amplify workers’ ability to determine whether or not materials meet designated quality standards.

 Some examples of this include in line quality checks, which use IoT connected devices like scales, calipers, and cameras to augment workers’ ability to identify quality issues before they turn into scrap and rework.
 Other examples include computer vision, which can work with operators to detect variations in material, as well as missteps at the process level.